Cremation services may take place at Landican Crematorium, Monday to Friday between the hours of 9am and 3pm at 30 minute intervals.

 An appointment can be arranged were relatives can be present at the burial.
 A minister may also officiate at the burial; this can be arranged by and at the expense of the applicant.

-Cremated remains graves are available within, Landican Cemetery, Plymyard Cemetery, Frankby Cemetery.
+Cremated remains graves are available within, Landican Cemetery, Plymyard Cemetery, Frankby Cemetery and Rake Lane Cemetery.

 Cremated Remains Casket